LLNL/Umpire/docs/sphinx/cookbook/coalesce_pool.rst

 Umpire's solution for managing blocks of memory within a pool is to use a `coalescing function`.
 The coalescing function will deallocate a certain amount of unused memory and reallocate it, creating a new memory block which can handle new allocations.
+When Umpire is unable to find a block with sufficient memory for the applications' allocation request, it will allocate a new block from the allocation resource and add that block to the pool.
+As application memory use grows, the pool will fill up with many blocks.
+Umpire has a `coalescing function` that will deallocate all of the unused (free) blocks in its pool and then reallocate a single block of memory that is large enough to contain all of the freed blocks.
 The figure below attempts to describe how a particular pool ("Current Pool") will handle a new incoming allocation into the pool with and without coalescing.